Linkthethink/playwright-cart-testing-demo/README.md

-# Project Name
-Playwright Cart Testing Demo
+# Playwright Cart Testing Demo

 ## Project Objectives
 To automate testing shopping cart and screenshot the overlay shopping cart and shopping cart status.
 This operation is repetitive and time-consuming in weekly e-commerce site update operation workflow.